 There are several effects that substance use can have on someone after their brain injury, including:

-- Impulsivity or poor judgement
+- Impulsivity or poor judgment

 - Increased risk of seizures

 - Feeling increased effects from alcohol and drugs

 Drinking alcohol after a brain injury

 The brain may be more susceptible to the effects of alcohol, which can impact balance, coordination, mood, and cognitive processing.
 Alcohol is also incredibly dangerous to mix with prescription medications they may be taking after their acquired brain injury.
 If they drink regularly, alcohol may also be having a negative effect on recovery.

 While abstaining from alcohol is the safest option, it is always best to encourage your patient/client to speak with their doctor about alcohol use and their brain injury.

 One of the existing challenges with treatment for substance use and brain injury at the same time is that current facilities/programs are not equipped to handle both.
 The majority of brain injury rehabilitation, community, and support programs require participants to be sober.
 Similarly, centres and programs that specialize in addiction support are not able to handle the needs of someone with a brain injury.
 While there are more and more resources being developed to help service providers, there is still a need for programs and facilities to develop working knowledge of the diverse needs of individuals seeking treatment for problematic substance use.

 If your patient/client is using drugs or alcohol, it is important for them to work with professionals to ensure they are not using at the time of appointments.
 Encourage your patient/client to develop an open and honest dialogue with their treatment team is the best way to ensure they will be able to continue their rehabilitation.